 - M/V: name of the ship.

-- IMO: international maritime organisation number.
+- IMO: international maritime organisation number

-- FLAG: flag state.
+- FLAG: flag state

-- OWNERSHIP: name of the owner.
+- OWNERSHIP: name of the owner

-- TREGISTRATION: number and the country.
+- TREGISTRATION: number and the country

-Otherwise, payment might be delayed since the missing details will be inquired from the bank of payer.
-If the payment is not in accordance with international standards (including the U.S. legal acts) the payment might be frozen in the correspondent bank
+If the payment is not in accordance with international standards (including the U.S. legal acts) the payment might be frozen in the correspondent bank.

-AS SWEDBANK classifies field of Transportation as a high-risk industry by the reason of possible transportation of sanctioned goods (ex.
-Military goods, Dual-Use goods, Goods related to energy sector etc.) and provision of services which are prohibited by EU, OFAC or UN legal requirements.
+(ex.
+Military goods, Dual-Use goods, Goods related to energy sector etc.) and provision of services which are prohibited by EU, U.S. OFAC, UK or UN legal requirements.

 Please note, if You or Your company operates in the field of transportation or is connected to mentioned field, then you will be required to provide following information to the bank:

-- Information regarding transported goods (including, but not limited to the following: Certificate of origin of goods, bills, invoices, transportation documents (ex. rail, air waybills) etc.).
+- Information regarding transported goods (including, but not limited to the following: Certificate of origin of goods, bills, invoices, transportation documents (ex. rail, air waybills) etc.)

-- Information regarding final destination/final beneficiary of goods (beneficiary name, registration number, country, address).
+- Information regarding final destination/final beneficiary of goods (beneficiary name, registration number, country, address)

 - Information regarding consignor (beneficiary name, registration number, country, address).